Couple accepting offer.

 Grantor Vs. Grantee: What They Mean In Real Estate

-It’s important to understand the difference between a grantor and grantee.
-A grantor is the person who is transferring ownership to another person.
-A grantee, then, is the recipient of the real estate property.
-Let’s dive a little deeper into each, and take a look at some examples.
+It’s important to understand the difference between a grantor and grantee, especially when you’re thinking about buying a house.
+A grantor is the person transferring ownership to another individual.
+A grantee is the recipient of the real estate property.

 In general, a grantor is someone who transfers a property right to a grantee.
-In a real estate transaction, the grantor is the current holder of the property right, or in other words, the seller.
+In a real estate transaction, the grantor is the current holder of the property rights, or – in other words – they’re the seller.
 The deed, which transfers ownership, is the grant.

-The grantee is the party who receives the transfer of the property after, in the case of sale, a closing occurs.
+The grantee is the person who receives the transfer of the property after, in the case of sale, a closing occurs.
 In other words, the grantee is the buyer.

 A lessor/lessee is a type of grantor/grantee.
 In this case, the lessor is the grantor of a temporary right to possession of a property in return for rent payments, and the lessee accepts that right to possession and agrees to pay according to the terms of the lease.